Computer technician with 19 years in the industry. I hold an A+ Certification, as well as a Bachelors of Science in Information Technology.

 Once the preparation is complete, it's time to start reinstalling Windows.
 You will need a DVD installation system with the same version already installed on your PC and at least 10 GB of free space on the hard drive.
 The installation disc needs to be "cleaned", meaning recovery discs that came with your PC, customized by the manufacturer, will not work.

 Insert the installation DVD into the drive, click Run Setup.exe, and then the Install Now button.
 You will have the option to Connect to receive the latest updates for the installation or Do not get the latest updates for the installation.
 If your internet connection is working, it is better to connect.
 Then accept the license terms and choose whether to perform an Upgrade or a Custom installation.
-Since we are repairing an installation already exists, choose the update.
+Since we are repairing an installation that already exists, choose the update.

 Although most of the data and programs installed on your "old" copy of Windows 7 should be seamlessly transferred to the new one, some things like custom themes and sounds will not be migrated.
 You will have to reinstall them later.